bella-park/Bella_ParkBlueStamp/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my second milestone, I tested the Joystick module, tested the servo, and assembled my robot arm.
+When testing the servo, I made the servo move as the output of my code.
+The input was the number, and the servo would move depending on the number I input.
+When I put 1 as the input, the servo moves to an angle of 10°, and if 2, it moves to 20°, 3 to 60°, 4 to 80°, 5 to 100°, 6 to 120°, 7 to 140°, 8 to 160°.
+The code used the function of loops, enabling it to repeat the specific part of the code until something that makes the loop stop happens.
+Next, I assembled the robot arm.
+The servos are used to join the robot.
+For the next milestone, I will test the robot and test the code for the servos.
+Also, I will wire the Joystick and the servos to the robot.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal